 Kabbalistic view: Jewish mysticism ascribes a higher meaning to the purpose of prayer, which is no less than affecting the very fabric of reality itself, restructuring and repairing the universe in a real fashion.
 In this view, every word of every prayer, and indeed, even every letter of every word, has a precise meaning and a precise effect.
 Prayers thus literally affect the mystical forces of the universe, and repair the fabric of creation.
 This approach has been taken by the Chassidei Ashkenaz (German pietists of the Middle-Ages), the Zohar, the Arizal’s Kabbalist tradition, the Ramchal, most of Hassidism, the Vilna Gaon and Jacob Emden.

-Four basic types of Jewish prayer.
-In his Kavvana: Directing the Heart in Jewish Prayer, Seth Kadish writes:
+In Kavvana: Directing the Heart in Jewish Prayer, Seth Kadish writes:

 There are four basic types of tefila.